splunk/airport_cim_for_splunk/howto.md

 ```
 This ensures you retrieve the latest value for fields X and Y, but in effect, it's also deduping by the _flightUid_.

+## Lookups

+Various lookups are included in the Splunk4Airports App.
+The lookups are there to help enrich your data.
+For example, in your data you'll no doubt have an origin and destination airport.
+The _airports.csv_ lookup includes all international airports, so you can use the three letter IATA code for the airport, and it will output valuable information, including latitude and longitude.
+Thus allowing you to create visually stunning geo-maps.
+Lookups have been used from open source repositories.
+For a list of data sources, see the [about](./About.md) page.

 [Contents](./contents.md)<br />
 [Home](./)